Murder of Marion Crofts: Trial

-The trial of Tony Jasinskyj for the murder of Marion Crafts began at Winchester Crown Court on 8 April 2002.
+The trial of Tony Jasinskyj for the murder of Marion Crofts began at Winchester Crown Court on 8 April 2002.
 He was tried before Judge Michael Brodrick and a jury.
-Jasinskyj's counsel entered a plead of not guilty on behalf of their client.
+Jasinskyj's counsel entered a plea of not guilty on behalf of their client.

 In the opening days of the trial, prosecutors Michael Bowes and James Leonard outlined the circumstances surrounding Crofts' abduction and murder, the subsequent search along Laffans Road by her mother and sister, the discovery of her body, the details within the subsequent autopsy report of how the injuries she had sustained had likely rendered her unconscious before her rapist and murderer had strangled her to death before making hasty efforts to conceal her body, and the DNA evidence retrieved upon and within her body left by the perpetrator.

 Forensic experts also testified as to the locations of the DNA evidence retrieved from three separate areas of Crofts' body and clothing, the pattern of which portrayed a clear scenario as to how Crofts' lower body had been in a state of partial or complete undress as her murderer had either ejaculated within her body, then wiped and/or daubed his penis upon her clothing, or had ejaculated upon her clothing before or after physically raping the child.
 In reference to the forensic efforts to preserve all the physical evidence introduced at trial—including the perpetrator's bodily secretions—and avoid any form of contamination, the prosecution also produced charts chronologically documenting the whereabouts of each piece of evidence from the date of the crime to the present, who had come into contact with the evidence at each stage, and what appropriate forensic methods had been taken when handling the evidence.
 Each stage of each chart was supported with corroborating documentary evidence.